Georgia jail using bracelet monitors to keep inmates alive - NewsBreak

 The bracelets, made by Black Creek Integrated Systems of Alabama , will cost $100 each.
 Sheriff Owens stated that if the program is effective, he plans to offer the monitoring bracelets to the rest of the inmates.

-According to their website, the Cobb County Jail can house up to 3,000 inmates.2 inmates assaulted on 2 consecutive days at Limestone Correctional Facility
+According to their website, the Cobb County Jail can house up to 3,000 inmates.

 During the press conference, Owens confronted the fact of three inmates dying at the facility in the past month.
 Two were ruled suicides, while the other is still under investigation.